Casper-Smet/IPASS-NKepler/README.md

 ## Documentation
 You can find the documentation in the folder 'docs/_build/html'.
 To view them, download the specified folder and open 'index.html'.
-This includes a basic tutorial
+This includes a [basic tutorial](https://github.com/Casper-Smet/IPASS-NKepler/blob/master/docs/tutorial.rst).

 ## Report
 You can find the report, poster and formula booklet used to present NKepler in the folder 'report'.
-If you're interested in learning about the design process of NKepler, or want to read more formal equations than the one in the documentation , this is the place to be.
+If you're interested in learning about the design process of NKepler, or want to read more formal equations than the one in the documentation, this is the place to be.

 ## Examples: